| Read Time: 3 minutes | Reasonable Accommodation

 Call us at (800) 801-0598 or send an online message today to get started.

-Three Examples of Religious Accommodations for Work
+Six Examples of Religious Accommodations for Work

 Without further ado, let’s dive into specific examples of religious accommodation.

-Example #1: The USPS Driver’s Sabbath
+1. The USPS Driver’s Sabbath

 John is a devout Seventh-day Adventist who works as a postal carrier for the U.S. Postal Service in Springfield, Illinois.
 His religious beliefs strictly prohibit him from working from sunset on Friday to sunset on Saturday because that is the sabbath for Seventh-day Adventists.

 Recently, the U.S. Postal Service implemented a new scheduling system that required John to work on Saturdays.
 He informed his supervisors of his religious commitments and requested accommodation to have Saturdays off.
-Alternatively, he asked that his employer allow him to swap shifts with a colleague.
-After some consideration, his supervisors granted his request.

-Example #2: The Contractor’s Hijab
+2. The Contractor’s Hijab

 Amina is a practicing Muslim woman who works as a public liaison at the Department of Justice in Washington, D.C.
 At the time of Amina’s hiring, the DOJ had a formal dress code for public-facing roles that did not accommodate head scarves or any head coverings.